docsforadobe/after-effects-expression-reference/docs/layer-sub.md

 # Layer Sub-objects

 !!! note
-    For After Effects CC and CS6, the Expression language menu, the “Layer Sub-objects”, “Layer General”, “Layer Properties”, “Layer 3D”, and “Layer Space Transforms” have been arranged into a “Layer” submenu.
+    For After Effects CC and CS6, the Expression language menu, the "Layer Sub-objects", "Layer General", "Layer Properties", "Layer 3D", and "Layer Space Transforms" have been arranged into a "Layer" submenu.

 ---